rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-key-concepts/index.md

 Rackspace Technology Cloud Files is not a *file system* in the traditional sense.
 You cannot *map* or *mount* virtual disk drives like you can with other forms of storage such as a SAN or NAS.
-Because Cloud Files is a different way of thinking when it comes to storage, this article provides review of key concepts.
+Because Cloud Files is a different way of thinking regarding storage, this article provides a review of key concepts.

 ### Accounts

 We designed the Cloud Files system to be used by many different customers.
 Your user account is your slice of the Cloud Files system.
 A user must identify themselves with a valid Rackspace Cloud account username and API Key.
-After they authenticate, users have full read and write access to the *objects*, or files stored under that user account.
+After they authenticate, users have full read and write access to the objects, which are files stored under that user account.

 ### Containers

 A container is a *storage compartment* for your data and provides a way for you to organize that data.
 You can think of a container as a folder in Windows&reg; or a directory in UNIX&reg;.
-The primary difference between containers and these other file system concepts is that yon can't nest containers.
+The primary difference between containers and these other file system concepts is that you can't nest containers.
 You can, however, create up to 500,000 containers under your account.

 ### Objects